stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

 and singularity of the sample covariance matrix.
 This is the same idea employed by the regularization techniques described earlier.

+A third use case is the Hierarchical Bayes model where we leverage the hierarchical structure of a dataset (if present) to create a prior structure, and the amount of shrinkage induced is informed by the data.
+This technique is particularly powerful when estimating effects at a granular level, e.g., at the individual level, because the model allows the slope estimate for an individual to "borrow" information from other individuals.

 ###Last Word

 Bayesian statistics offers a framework to handle uncertainty that is,